 We do not have any products approved for commercial sale, and we have not generated any revenue from product sales or other sources since inception.
 Our ability to generate product revenue sufficient to achieve profitability, if ever, will depend on the successful development and eventual commercialization of one or more of our product candidates which we expect, if it ever occurs, will take a number of years.
 We also do not own or operate, and currently have no plans to establish, any manufacturing facilities.
-We rely, and expect to continue to rely, on third parties for the manufacture of our product candidates for preclinical and clinical testing, as well as for commercial manufacturing if any of our product candidates obtain marketing approval.
+We rely, and expect to continue to rely, on third parties for the manufacture of our product candidates obtain marketing approval.
 We believe that this strategy allows us to maintain a more efficient infrastructure by eliminating the need for us to invest in our own manufacturing facilities, equipment and personnel while also enabling us to focus our expertise and resources on the development of our product candidates.